 (1) The value of equity awards that vest early is based on the closing price of our common stock on December 30, 2022, the last business day of fiscal 2022.
 The table does not include amounts payable under our non-qualified deferred compensation plans, which are described above under "Summary of Our Non-Qualified Deferred Compensation Plans."
 Year-end accrued account balances under these plans are shown in the non-qualified deferred compensation table included elsewhere in this proxy statement.
 The table also does not include account balances under our 401(k) and profit sharing plan, in which our executives participate on the same basis as all other participants.
-(2) Cash bonus has been computed based on cash incentive compensation paid in 2019, 2020 and 2021 (the three years preceding the date of termination) plus the 2022 target for the change of

-(2) Cash both and been computed based on cash incentive Compensation paid in 2015, 2020 and 2021 (the time years preceding the date of termination).
+(2) Cash bonus has been computed based on cash incentive compensation paid in 2019, 2020 and 2021 (the three years preceding the date of termination) plus the 2022 target for the change of control termination.